Contact us about our referral program.Get Started

 Questions regarding warranty?

 Newnam Restoration Services stands behind all of the work we do.
-Because of that, we offer a limited lifetime warranty and a two-year animal re-entry warranty on our work.
+Because of that, we offer a limited lifetime warranty and a one year animal re-entry warranty on our work.
 The limited lifetime warranty covers any kind of workmanship issue related to the insulation install.
 The only thing not covered is normal wear and tear – for example, as a building ages and shifts, cracks may develop in the dry wall we repaired.
 This is beyond our control, and understandably would not be covered under our warranty.
-The two year animal re-entry warranty covers animals re-entering the same spot they entered originally.
+The one year animal re-entry warranty covers animals re-entering the same spot they entered originally.
 This warranty is valid as long as all recommended reinforcing or exclusion work was completed by Newnam Restorations Services, and covers all Newnam Restoration Services labor and materials (trapper’s fees are excluded).

 Newnam Restoration Services stands behind all of the work we do.
 Because of that, we offer a limited lifetime warranty and a one-year bat re-entry warranty on our work.
 The limited lifetime warranty covers any kind of workmanship issue related to the insulation install.
 The one year bat re-entry warranty covers bats re-entering the attic, assuming that raccoons, squirrels, exterior construction, gutters, siding, roofing, severe storms, etc., did not create an opening for bat reentry*.
 This warranty is valid as long as all recommended reinforcing or exclusion work was completed by Newnam Restorations Services, and covers all Newnam Restoration Services labor and materials.
 Should the warranty be evoked, it is the homeowners responsibility to do a bat watch to determine where the bats are entering the building.